This car is more about aerodynamics than power, despite having 700-horsepower.

 If there ever was a better example of form meeting function, we’ve never seen or heard of it.
 Gordon Murray’s T.50 is not only looking exquisite but its body is completely aerodynamic right down to the unusual 400mm ground-effect fan located in the upper central portion of the T.50’s rear.

 The car’s flowing lines are a result of Racing Point Formula One Team’s advanced rolling-road wind tunnel at its Silverstone (UK) headquarters and a team of highly-experienced engineers as well as Murray’s impossibly talented design skills, as part of Gordon Murray Design.

 Professor Gordon Murray says that the driver-focused, three-seater new model will have the most advanced and most effective aerodynamics ever seen on a road car.
 The T.50 has a unique airflow management system which is coupled with active underbody aerodynamics and rear aerofoils.
 Many will remember the 1978 Brabham BT46B F1 racing car which was designed by Murray.
 Professor Murray adds that: “The system on the T.50 is much more sophisticated than the Brabham’s and will benefit enormously from Racing Point’s expertise and resources.”

-The fan, which controls underbody and over-body airflow, and series of air ducts are inspired by a conventional ground effect system, has multiple benefits.
-From enhancing engine cooling, boosting downforce and maximizing efficiency, nearly all components and overall performance benefits from this advanced technology.
+The fan, which controls underbody and over-body airflow, and a series of air ducts are inspired by a conventional ground effect system, has multiple benefits.
+From enhancing engine cooling, boosting downforce, and maximizing efficiency, nearly all components and overall performance benefit from this advanced technology.